RoseCityRobotics/common_platform/docs/source/operations/troubleshooting/common_issues.md

 # Common Issues and Solutions

-This document addresses frequently encountered problems with the PARTS Common Robotics Platform and their solutions.
+This document addresses frequently encountered problems with the RCR Common Robotics Platform and their solutions.

 ## Communication with Teensy 4.0 Microcontroller
 **View debug output**